How the fortunes of Essar’s Stanlow Oil Refinery are changing

 Shell sold the refinery to Essar Oil (UK) in August 2011, just before the 2012 and 2013 downturn in the global oil and gas market.
 Since then, Essar Group has invested significant capital to increase refining capability and boost output.

 At the point of purchase, Stanlow was judged by Solomon Associates (which benchmarks energy companies around the world) to be among the least efficient plants in the world.
 Despite the significant sums invested by the new owners, management had yet to embed the deep changes to culture, motivation and core processes required to enhance operational performance and generate an acceptable return on investment.
-As Howard Sloane, Chief People Officer at Essar Oil (UK), says: “By 2017, it was clear that a more fundamental change program was necessary to deliver the required returns and justify further investment.”
+As Howard Sloane, Chief People Officer at Essar Oil (UK), says: “By 2017, it was clear that a more fundamental change programme was necessary to deliver the required returns and justify further investment.”

 “In my experience, procurement can be an effective catalyst for change,” continues Sloane.
 “It was clear that we could specify and shape our requirements better to drive greater value from our supply base.
 We also needed to get better control over the execution of our major contracts.
 Overall, we had to change the way our procurement processes worked and how the function worked with key business users across the site.
-Major changes were required to realize the potential benefits and, having previously worked with Efficio to transform procurement at Peel Ports, it was clear that they were the right partners to help define and implement the changes required.”
+Major changes were required to realise the potential benefits and, having previously worked with Efficio to transform procurement at Peel Ports, it was clear that they were the right partners to help define and implement the changes required.”

 “It was clear that we could specify and shape our requirements better to drive greater value from our supply base.
 We also needed to get better control over the execution of our contracts.”